Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/04_constructors/constructors.rst

 If you have defined custom constructors and still want to have the default one, you can write :cch:`class_name() = default;$$$func() = keyword;` to force its existence.
 You can also write :cch:`class_name() = delete;$$$func() = keyword;` to explicitly disable its existence.

 When an object of specific class can be constructed with 0 arguments, the class is *default constructible*.
+Default constructible types are easier to work with and some templates within standard and external libraries require types to satisfy this requirement.
 Note that this can be achieved even if the constructor takes multiple parameters - just provide default arguments (see variant C in delegation example).

 Questions
 #########

-    How does *function overloading* interact with *access specifiers*?

-Access specifiers do not affect *overload resolution* - functions are selected without checking their access.
-If a function is selected and it can not be called in the current context (e.g. a :cch:`private` function call outside the class) it's simply a compiler error.

     Constructors are affected by access specifiers.
 Is there any point of other specifier than :cch:`public` for a constructor?
 Wouldn't other access prevent from creating an object?

 It would, but only outside the class code.
 There are some situations where having non-public constructor is beneficial.
 For example, a class can have 1 :cch:`private` constructor overload and many :cch:`public` overloads, all which delegate to the :cch:`private` one.
-More examples of non-public constructors will be presented in later lessons.
+Another case (from a later lesson) is a set of :cch:`public` and :cch:`static` functions that call :cch:`private` constructor.

+    How does *function overloading* interact with *access specifiers*?

+Access specifiers do not affect *overload resolution* - functions are selected without checking their access.
+If a function has multiple overloads and they differ by access level, it's possible to end up in compilation error because selected overload is not :cch:`public`.

     What happens if there is a loop within constructor delegations?